SATHASHINI-S/SATHASHINI-S.github.io/content/projects/creations/sentiment-analysis.md

 ### Applications

 - Universities and schools
-- Feedback loops for continuous
+- Feedback loops for continuous improvement